intel/gbs/README.rst

   $ mv /var/cache/build/md5-value/ /var/cache/build/localrepo
   $ cd /var/cache/build/localrepo
-  $ createrepo . # if createrepo is not avaliable, you should install it first
+  $ createrepo . # if createrepo is not available, you should install it first
   $ gbs localbuild -R /var/cache/build/localrepo/ -A i586/armv7hl

 If gbs localbuild fails with dependencies, you should download it manually and